StackVista/stackstate-docs/use/perspectives/filters.md

 ### Advanced topology filters

 You can use the StackState in-built query language (STQL) to build an advanced topology filter that zooms in on a specific area of your topology.
-Read more about [Advanced topology filters with STQL](../../configure/topology_selection_advanced.md).
+Read more about [advanced topology queries with STQL](../../configure/topology_selection_advanced.md).

 ![Filtering\(advanced filter\)](../../.gitbook/assets/v410/advanced_filtering.png)